Shocwaenz/Shocwaenz/README.md

-- 👋 Hi, I’m @Shocwaenz
+- 👋 Hi, I’m Enes (But you can call me Shocwa)
 - 👀 I’m interested in Graphic Design and frontend coding
 - 🌱 I’m currently learning Coding like C#, CSS, Python, JavaScript
 - 📫 How to reach me : discord: shocwaenz